GScala-dotcom/Interface_JAVA/README.md

 ## This application intention is to presents my knowledge level and abilities on interfaces creation.

-# Funcionallity:
+# Functionality:

 + Studying
 + Abilities for resumé
 + Portfolio

-# For conttacting me:
+# For contacting me:

 + Phone: +55 15 99674-6517
 + Mail: glscalabrini@gmail.com